Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Algorithms

-Our method follows the overall basis exchange approach described in \cite{berger2009minimum}.
-Our key novelty is using an IP formulation to perform each exchange, rather than a bespoke graph procedure.
+Our method follows the overall basis exchange {strategy} described in \cite{berger2009minimum}.
+Our key novelty is using an IP {algorithm} to perform each exchange, rather than a bespoke graph procedure.
 Although without a polynomial complexity guarantee, the IP approach improves practical implementation and performance.